pat22292/Lumen_authentication/README.md

  6. You can now use this app as a start-up, to authenticate your routes and secure you api.
 Feel free to check the codes, it is not          the best but you can use it to create a lumen app with lumen passport already installed.

+NOTE: Use virtual hosting instead of using php artisan serve